-Looking for the best Pokémon Go hacks?
-We've rounded them up right here, so you can get those precious eggs hatched in no time.
-Here's our handy guide to hacking Pokémon Go.
+Looking for the best Pokémon Go hacks and cheats?
+We’ve rounded them up right here, so you can get those precious eggs hatched in no time.
+Here’s our handy guide to hacking Pokémon Go.

-If you're one of the diehard Pokémon Go fans still playing Niantic's game, you're likely at a point where the whole walking around thing is getting a tad dull.
+If you’re one of the diehard Pokémon Go fans still obsessed with Niantic’s game, you’re likely at a point where the whole walking around thing is getting a tad dull.